Talking past the pandemic: Trump attempts to shift focus from deadly virus to jobs, law and order

 Trump has been the driving force behind the shift — declining to wear a mask, dismissing the threat of a second wave and pushing governors to reopen their economies right away.
-On Friday, he sought to put a positive spin on the rising death totals, claiming that his actions had actually saved upward of 2 million lives.
+On Friday, he sought to put a positive spin on the rising death totals, saying that his actions had saved upward of 2 million lives.

-“We made every decision correctly,” Trump said, discussing the historic pandemic in the past tense and comparing it to a damaging storm that left the scene as quickly as it came.
+“We made every decision correctly,” Trump said, discussing the historic pandemic in the past tense and comparing it to a damaging storm that left the scene as quickly as it arrived.
 “This was a hurricane, and it’s going to get better fast.”

 Several economic aides stood next to Trump during the celebratory news conference.
 None wore masks.
 The administration’s public health officials, who have repeatedly broken with Trump’s optimistic messaging by warning that the virus continues to pose a major threat to the country, were not present.

-Later Friday, Trump visited Puritan Medical Products, a Maine-based producer of medical swabs used in coronavirus testing.
-During a week in which the president’s public schedule included visiting multiple religious sites, speeding up the permitting process and cracking down on nationwide protests against racial discrimination, Friday’s visit was his first event specifically focused on the coronavirus response.
+Later Friday, Trump stopped by Puritan Medical Products, a Maine-based producer of medical swabs used in coronavirus testing.
+During a week in which the president’s public schedule included visiting multiple religious sites, speeding up the permitting process and cracking down on nationwide protests against racial discrimination, Friday’s trip was his first event specifically focused on the coronavirus response.

-The morning news conference marked a sharp contrast from the kinds of events that were common at the White House just two months ago, when members of the president’s coronavirus task force regularly briefed the public on the government’s response to the public health crisis.
+The morning news conference marked a sharp contrast from the kinds of events that were common at the White House just two months ago, when members of the president’s coronavirus task force regularly briefed the public on the government’s response to the crisis.

-Medical experts on the task force, which Trump weighed disbanding last month before reversing course, have made few public appearances in recent weeks.
+Medical experts on the task force, which Trump considered disbanding last month before reversing course, have made few public appearances in recent weeks.
 Anthony S. Fauci, the nation’s leading infectious-disease expert, has not spoken publicly at the White House since April 29.
-Deborah Birx, the coronavirus task force coordinator, has also been a scarce presence in recent weeks after the daily prime-time coronavirus press briefings ended in April.
+Deborah Birx, the coronavirus task force coordinator, has also been a scarce presence in recent weeks after the daily prime-time coronavirus news briefings ended in April.

-Brett Giroir, who is in charge of the government’s coronavirus testing response, said this week that he would soon be returning to his previous role at Department of Health and Human Services.
+Brett Giroir, who is in charge of the government’s coronavirus testing response, said this week that he will soon return to his role at Department of Health and Human Services.

-With the coronavirus continuing to kill thousands of Americans each week, public health models forecast more than 130,000 will have died by the end of June.
+With the coronavirus continuing to kill thousands of Americans each week, public health models forecast that more than 130,000 in the United States will have died by the end of June.

 Public health experts say the eagerness to reopen without safeguards is sending the wrong message to Americans.

 “They’re not leading the public to be hypervigilant about what are very real possibilities.
-They’re abdicating the role of pushing people to be prepared,” said J. Stephen Morrison, director of the Global Health Policy Center at the Center for Strategic and International Studies.
+They’re abdicating the role of pushing people to be prepared,” J. Stephen Morrison, director of the Global Health Policy Center at the Center for Strategic and International Studies, said of the administration.
 “They seem to have walked away from all of this.”

 The coronavirus task force has met far less frequently in recent weeks, and much of the work is now being done at the agency level, rather than at the White House, according to senior administration officials, who, like others, spoke on the condition of anonymity to discuss internal deliberations.
 The large coronavirus task force meetings that took place at the White House in March and April have been replaced by smaller groups of aides huddling to discuss vaccines and issues raised by governors, officials said.